yoyoberenguer/Cobra/README.md

 2) Double click on the batch file Cobra.exe (combine.bat) and Run Cobra.exe

-NOTA: Don't run the game from the compressed archive, it won't work
+NOTE: Don't run the game from the compressed archive, it won't work